yapily/jose-cli/README.md

 ## How to install

-Find the latest zip version (lets call it $latest_version from now) from https://github.com/yapily/jose-cli/releases
+Download the latest zip version (which will be referenced as $latest_version from this point onwards) from https://github.com/yapily/jose-cli/releases

 ```